 The board is created with Google Drawings and is an excellent way for students to practice copying Kasey’s template to their own Google Drive.
 This will require them to sign in to their gmail accounts.
 By using the tools of Google Drawings, they can make their Halloween Magnetic story as elaborate as their imagination allows.

 Click here to make your very own copy of the template.

 Here is a fun game for practicing your multiplication facts called Candy Capers.
 Teachers can select the particular fact families that students need to practice.
 This game is a fun and addictive way to become fluent with those multiplication facts.

-JUST CLICK ON THE IMAGE ABOVE TO BE REDIRECTED TO SMARTY GAMES.
+CLICK ON THE IMAGE BELOW TO PLAY.